-A persistently high crude price of at least double its cost of production continues to funnel capital flows into a few assets, such as US government bonds, commodities, precious metals and property.
+Although the price of crude has receded somewhat on the back of declining consumer sentiment, at a price of probably double its cost of production, it continues to funnel capital flows into a few assets, such as US government bonds, commodities, precious metals and property.
+We have seen the gold price reaching new peaks daily as investors try to find safe havens and in the absence of any real returns on US government debt.
 This undermines any broad based return of investors to the financial markets and is probably fuelling speculative bubbles in these areas, rather than supporting sustainable growth.
-To put this into perspective once again, the windfall profits generated by the high crude price amount to roughly US\$ 2 trillion per year, which approximates 3% of global GDP or 13% of US\$ GDP.
 High oil prices are fueling inflation across the globe as is evident in global food prices.